shaka-project/shaka-packager/docs/source/options/hls_stream_descriptors.rst

 :playlist_name:

-    Used for HLS to name the playlist for the stream.
-Usually ends with '.m3u8'.
+    The HLS playlist file to create.
+Usually ends with '.m3u8', and is relative to hls_master_playlist_output (see below).
 If unspecified, defaults to something of the form 'stream_0.m3u8', 'stream_1.m3u8', 'stream_2.m3u8', etc.